virtuosoft-dev/hcpp-nodebb/README.md

 # hestiacp-nodebb
 A plugin for Hestia Control Panel (via hestiacp-pluginable) that enables hosting a NodeBB instance.
-With this plugin installed, user accounts can host their own NodeBB instance either in the root domain or as a subfolder installation.
+With this plugin installed, a new Quick Installer option will appear.
+User accounts can host their own NodeBB instance either in the root domain or as a subfolder installation.
 For instance, it is possible to run WordPress in the root domain while having NodeBB installed on the same domain in a subfolder (i.e. https://example.com/nodebb-forum).

 &nbsp;
 > :warning: !!!
 Note: this repo is in progress; when completed, a release will appear in the release tab.